 South Korea, home to over 50 million people, was officially founded in 1948.
 Since its inception, South Korea has been one of the fastest growing nations in the world.
 With it’s technological advancements and achievements, it has become a hot spot for tourists.

-South Korea consists of 9 provinces.
-Gangwon Do, Chungbuk Do, Gyeongbuk Do, Jeollabuk Do, Jeju Do, Gyeonggi Do, Chungnam Do, Gyeongnam Do, and Jeollanam Do.
+South Korea consists of 9 provinces: Gangwon Do, Chungbuk Do, Gyeongbuk Do, Jeollabuk Do, Jeju Do, Gyeonggi Do, Chungnam Do, Gyeongnam Do, and Jeollanam Do.
 There are 7 metropolitan cities in South Korea.
 The three most popular cities being: Seoul, Busan, and Incheon.

 Seoul, the capital of South Korea is known as one of the most advanced cities in the world.
 As Korean pop culture grows and is exposed to other nations, the amount of tourists visiting South Korea is readily increasing.
 Over 80% of the tourists that went to South Korea resided in Seoul.